socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

   the case is tractable that way** — a standalone script re-implementing an algorithm from its published definition remains the fallback for cases those tools don't cover natively (schema details specific to this app, e.g. `links_sna` vs `ties_graph` counts) or where using one would be disproportionate.
+Other established network-analysis packages are a reasonable choice for this.
 This matters for one non-obvious reason found live during the `clustering` work (2026-09-23): a metric can have more than one legitimate published definition — SocNetV's directed local clustering coefficient (union of in/out neighbourhood, ordered-pair denominator) and a well-known outside library's default directed clustering coefficient (Fagiolo 2007,